jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Becoming and continuing as qualifying company
 (1) The requirements of sections HA 5 to HA 9 are preconditions of, and ongoing conditions for, qualifying companies.
 For a company to become and to continue as a qualifying company, the requirements of those sections must be met.
 Losing status
-(2) Sections HA 11 and HA 12 apply in relation to a failure to maintain the requirements and avoidance arrangements.
+(2) Section HA 11 applies in relation to a failure to maintain the requirements and avoidance arrangements.
 Avoidance
 (3) Section GB 6 (Arrangements involving qualifying companies) may apply to treat a company as not being a qualifying company.